mohitpai/journey-optimizer.en/help/using/action/consent.md

 When adding the custom action in a journey, several options allows you to manage consent.
 Click the **Show read-only fields** to display all parameters.

-The **Channel** and **Required marketing action**, defined when configuring the custom action, is displayed at the top of the screen.
-You cannot modify this.
+The **Channel** and **Required marketing action**, defined when configuring the custom action, are displayed at the top of the screen.
+You cannot modify these fields.

 ![](assets/consent4.png)